cda913/NLP_Metis/MVP.md

 ### To Do
 - Add more stop words to data cleaning, for example "movie" and "film".
 - Reduce dimensionality.
-- Try other tokenization methods.
+- Try other vectorization methods.
 - Look into categories more closely.